page_title_detailed

 Surgery-related feelings

-Surgery of the breast tissue can include lumpectomy, mastectomy, and breast reconstruction, including surgery from donor sites in other parts of the body.
+Surgery for breast cancer can include lumpectomy, mastectomy, and breast reconstruction, including surgery from donor sites in other parts of the body.
 Surgery can also include lymph node removal and, for some, removal of the ovaries to reduce the risk of future cancer.
 When you’re facing, undergoing, and recovering from breast surgery and surgery on any other parts of your body, it’s completely normal to have a lot of emotions, some of them intense.

 Surgery itself can result in pain and fatigue; anesthesia and pain medications can cause nausea or may make you feel foggy.
 Your body needs time to heal after an operation, and it’s working hard to do that.
 Rest, good nutrition, and gentle activity will help you heal more quickly.